 BMW M4 review - Reliability and Safety

-The M4 is a hotbed of hi-tech parts, but it's all been tried and tested by BMW.
-It's also packed with cutting edge safety kit
+The BMW M4 Competition is a hotbed of tried and tested hi-tech parts, and it's also packed with cutting edge safety kit

 The BMW M4 shares a lot of its electrical systems and basic chassis components with the BMW 3 Series and 4 Series while adding a host of bespoke parts and electronics, too.
 But while many of the M4’s underpinnings are unique, the car is also partly hand-built by BMW's M Division, which should mean a better quality of finish than a standard production line 4 Series.